 There are two types of mortgage insurance associated with an FHA loan- an upfront premium that is rolled into the loan amount and an annual premium paid in monthly installments.
-Currently, the upfront premium is 1.75% of the loan amount and added to the initial loan.
+Currently, the upfront premium is 1.75% of the loan amount and is added to the initial loan.
 For example, a home is purchased for $250,000.
 The buyers select an FHA loan and will put down 3.5% of $250,000, or $8,750 for a loan amount of $241,250.
 The upfront MIP premium of 1.75% comes to $4,221 and when added to the initial loan amount the total is rounded to $245,450.

-Next, the annual MIP premium is calculated, currently at 0.85% of the loan amount.
-In this instance, 0.85% of $245,450 is $2,086 per year paid in monthly installments of $173.
+0.85% 0.55% of the loan amount.
+In this instance, 0.55% of $245,450 is $2,086 per year paid in monthly installments of $173.
 Each year as the loan balance draws down, the monthly premium is recalculated and lowered as well.

 The examples above indicate a normal 30-year fix term with 3.5% down payment.
-Home buyers putting down greater down payment may see lower premiums.
+Homebuyers putting down greater down payment may see lower premiums.
 Read more about FHA mortgage fees here.